imagej/imagej.github.io/pages/How_to_write_your_own_edge_feature_analyzer_algorithm_for_TrackMate.md

 All of these modules implement an interface, specific to the module class.
-For instance, an edge analyzer algorithm will implement the {% include github content='TODO' %}
+For instance, an edge analyzer algorithm will implement the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/edges/EdgeAnalyzer.java' label='EdgeAnalyzer' %}

 `interface. `

 There is therefore 7 interfaces.
-They do have in common that they all extend the mother module interface called {% include github content='TODO' %} .
+They do have in common that they all extend the mother module interface called {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/TrackMateModule.java' label='TrackMateModule' %} .

 TrackMateModule is used for two basic purpose: